 Companies Registration and Insolvency Administration

-Main Services: The Companies Registry ("the Registry") is responsible for administering and enforcing the provisions of the Companies Ordinance and related legislation.
+Main Services: The Companies Registry (the Registry) is responsible for administering and enforcing the provisions of the Companies Ordinance and related legislation.
 Its primary functions include the registration of local and non-Hong Kong companies (i.e. companies incorporated outside Hong Kong which have established a place of business in Hong Kong); the registration of statutory returns and documents required by the various ordinances administered by the Registry; the provision of services for members of the public to inspect and obtain company information held on the various statutory registers; the deregistration of defunct solvent companies; and advising the Government on policy, regulatory and legislative issues regarding company law, related legislation and corporate governance.
 The Registry also processes applications relating to money lender licences and maintain a register of money lenders for public inspection.
 Since March 1, 2018, the Registry has acted as the licensing authority for trust and company service providers.

-As at March 31, 2018, there were 1,398,897 local companies on the register comprising 733 public, 13,728 guarantee and 1,384,436 private companies.
+As at March 31, 2021, there were 1 377 733 local companies on the register comprising 904 public, 15 588 guarantee and 1 361 241 private companies.
 The time required for online registration of a new local company is less than one hour.
 It takes four working days for applications delivered in hard copy form.
-As at March 31, 2018, 10,525 non-Hong Kong companies from 81 countries were registered.
-The time required for the registration of a non-Hong Kong company is 11 working days.
+As at March 31, 2021, 13 870 non-Hong Kong companies from 83 countries/regions were registered.
+The time required for the registration of a non-Hong Kong company is 10 working days.